20 credit hours or 5 course credits

 Spring '14 Semester: Jan.
 26 – May 4 | Fall '14 Semester: Sep.
 7 - Dec.
 14

-NTI Semester, a 14-week study away program is offered twice a year, in the fall and spring, at the O’Neill’s Waterford, CT campus.
-Classes are held seven days a week from 9am to 10pm, with a 7:30am warm-up six days a week.
+NTI Semester, a 14-week study away program is offered twice a year in the fall and spring at the O’Neill’s Waterford, CT campus.
+Classes are held seven days a week from 9am to 10pm, with a 7:30am warm-up five days a week.

-This rigorous approach to theater training exposes students to a broad range of styles and techniques, with coursework rooted in five primary disciplines: Acting, Directing, Playwriting, Design, and Movement & Voice.
+This rigorous and collaborative approach to theater training exposes students to a broad range of styles and techniques, with coursework rooted in five primary disciplines: Acting, Directing, Playwriting, Design, and Movement & Voice.

 “I experienced things and grew in ways I never expected.
 It’s really plain and simple...without the 14 weeks I spent at NTI, there’s no way I would be an actor.
 None.”